-Treasurer of the Town of Easton is charged with managing the receipt, investment, and disbursement of the Town's money.
+Elected for a two year term, the Treasurer of the Town of Easton is charged with managing the receipt, investment, and disbursement of the Town's money.
 This involves maximizing revenues received, establishing accounts that prudently garnish returns and accounting for the Town's financial activities during the fiscal year.
 Duties also include overseeing the bonding and debt service for the Town.
 The Treasurer operates and monitors an active investment account.
-Fortunately the interest rates have been going up therefore giving The Town some more interest on the taxpayer's money.
-Also fortunate is that we have bonded the last monies due on South Park having taken advantage of lower rates.
-We do not foresee any borrowing in the near future.
+This year has seen some of the highest rates since I took office.
+I am happy to report we made a decent return on town receipts.
+The goals are to invest funds in anticipation of long term projects and capital needs and maximize investment income.
+The Fed's position of slowly raising interest rates has helped the return on investments, however we cannot discount the possibility of that changing.
 The Town continued to maintain a AAA rating by Standard and Poor's, the highest rating possible.
 Holding this rating allows the Town to borrow and refund debt at relatively low rates.
 Retaining this rating is a testament to the Town's long-term commitment to prudent, measured financial management.
 The Treasurer's office is responsible for Easton's accounting and reporting as well as gathering information for and the preparation and monitoring of each year's budget.

-The new position of Finance Director held by Christine Calvert has been going very well.
+The restructuring in the Treasurer's Department and leadership of Christine Calvert in the Finance Director position has paid off well.
+Reporting and audits have shown improvement and continue to please the auditors.
 We look forward to the future of the department under her leadership.
-Suzette Bryan in Human Resources has evolved into the municipal environment, including adjusting to the challenges of new laws including the Affordable Care Act and all that it implies.
+We have had some changes in the Human Resources area and are happy to have Carmen Montero back in the position she previously held.
 Sophia Vournazos has continued guiding our visitors and citizens through Town Hall.
-In addition to the accounts payable role, she has been crossed trained to process payroll.
+In addition to accounts payable role, she has been crossed trained to process payroll.

-The Finance Department is running very well and look forward to serving the public.
+The Finance Department is running very well and looks forward to serving the public.